Diimine

 Diimines are organic compounds containing two imine (RCH=NR') groups.
-Common derivatives are 1,2-diketones and 1,3-diimines.
-These compounds are used as ligands and as precursors to heterocycles.
+Common derivatives are 1,2-diimines and 1,3-diimines.
+These compounds are used as ligands, but they are also precursors to other organic compounds.

+Preparation

 Diimines are prepared by condensation reactions where a dialdehyde or diketone is treated with amine and water is eliminated.
+Many are derived from the condensation of 1,2-diketones and dialdehydes with amines, often anilines.
+The dialdehyde glyoxal is an especially common precursor.
 Similar methods are used to prepare Schiff bases and oximes.

 1,2-Diimines

-The 1,2-diketimine ligands also called α-diimines and 1,4-diazabutadienes.
-They are derived from the condensation of 1,2-diketones and glyoxal with amines, often anilines.
+The 1,2-diimines are also called α-diimines and 1,4-diazabutadienes.
 An example is glyoxal-bis(mesitylimine), a yellow solid that is synthesized by condensation of 2,4,6-trimethylaniline and glyoxal.

 2,2'-Bipyridine is a 1,2-diimine.

 1,2-Diketimines are “non-innocent ligands”, akin to the dithiolenes.

 1,3-Diimines

 For example, acetylacetone (2,4-pentanedione) and a primary alkyl- or arylamine will react, typically in acidified ethanol, to form a diketimine.
 1,3-Diketimines are often referred to as HNacNac, a modification of the abbreviation Hacac for the conjugate acid of acetylacetone.
 These species form bidentate anionic ligands.

 Uses

-Substituted α-diimine ligands are useful in the preparation of post-metallocene catalysts for the polymerization and copolymerization of ethylene and alkenes.
+Substituted α-diimine ligands are useful in the preparation of post-metallocene catalysts, which are used for the polymerization of alkenes.

-Diimines are precursors to NHC ligands by condensation with formaldehyde.
+1,2-Diimines are precursors to NHC ligands by condensation with formaldehyde.

+Reduction of 1,2-diimines gives diamines.